solidusio/.github/.github/ISSUE_TEMPLATE/new_minor_release.md

 ### Release preparation

 - [ ] Be sure there are no pending PRs that you want to include in the next minor.
-- [ ] Run the [Prepare Release Workflow](https://github.com/solidusio/solidus/actions/workflows/prepare_release.yml), leaving `main` as the branch and the checkbox to prepare the next major unchecked (unless necessary).
+- [ ] Run the [Prepare Release Workflow](https://github.com/solidusio/solidus/actions/workflows/prepare_release.yml), leaving `main` as the branch and the checkbox to prepare the next major unchecked (unless necessary), a new auto-generated PR will appear.
-- [ ] A new auto-generated PR will appear; be sure everything looks good and merge it.
+- [ ] Make sure everything looks good in the new PR.
+- [ ] Merge it.

 *More details about the release workflows are described on our [Release pipeline automation](https://github.com/solidusio/solidus/wiki/Release-pipeline-automation) wiki page,